jazzband/django-simple-history/docs/advanced.rst

 To change the auto-generated HistoricalRecord models base class from ``models.Model``, pass in the abstract class in a tuple to ``bases``.

-This is useful in cases where you're using the base class of a model for database routing.
-Just be aware that your base model should not be adding fields through model inheritance.

 .. code-block:: python

     class RoutableModel(models.Model):